run-ai/docs/docs/Researcher/scheduling/the-runai-scheduler.md

 *   The scheduler looks at each Project separately and selects the most 'deprived' Project.
 *   For this deprived Project it chooses a single workload to work on:

-    *   Interactive workloads are tried first, but only up to the Project's guaranteed quota.
+    *   Interactive & Inference workloads are tried first, but only up to the Project's guaranteed quota.
 If such a workload exists, it is scheduled even if it means __preempting__ a running unattended workload in this Project.
     *   Else, it looks for an unattended workload and schedules it on guaranteed quota or over-quota.

 *   The scheduler then recalculates the next 'deprived' Project and continues with the same flow until it finishes attempting to schedule all workloads